bernardtankx/Music-Genre-Classification/README.md

 | 3-Channel MCCLSTM             |       62.10 ± 2.00        |

 ## Usage
-The code can be run using the following command to generate the numpy files for the dataset.
+The code can be run using the following command to generate the numpy files from the dataset.

 `python preprocessing.py`

 For training of MCC and MCCLSTM, the following command are used.

-Format: [SCRIPT] [TRAIN] [CHANNEL]
+Format: [PYTHON] [SCRIPT] [CHANNEL]

 `python train.py 2`